 Dilantin experts note Phenytoin toxicity claims throughout the United States and report on SJS and TEN class action lawsuits to notify those who may seek redress because of Pfizer’s inadequate warnings and recklessness business practices in the marketplace.

-If you or a loved one took Dilantin, please contact us by filling out the form on the top-right of the screen.
+If you or a loved one took Dilantin, please contact us by filling out the form on this page.